Avelero/Avelero_HydroCarbon/README.md

 1. **Synthetic Data Generation**: Use Google Gemini 2.5 Flash to generate 900,000+ realistic fashion products with complete attribute coverage (materials, weights, distances, categories)

-2. **Physics-Based Calculation**: Apply scientifically validated formulas (Idemat 2026, GLEC Framework) to calculate exact carbon and water footprints for each product
+2. **Physics-Based Calculation**: Apply scientifically validated formulas to calculate exact carbon and water footprints for each product

 3. **Robust ML Model**: Train an XGBoost model with **feature dropout augmentation** that learns to predict footprints even when 40% of input features are missing